uiucseclab/altdatalinux/altdatalinux/README.md

    patch and running `./configure && make`.
 It will create a file named uinst000.bak.
  - uinst001.bak: This is a grub4dos stage1 file.
 Copy it and the generated uinst000.bak to the root of the NTFS filesystem.
- - filesystem.xz: This contains a base Debian 8.1 jessie installation.
-It must be copied into `\Windows\System32\ntmincore.dll:$SysRestore`.
+ - filesystem.xz: This contains a compressed ext3 filesystem containing a base Debian 8.1 jessie installation.
+It must be extracted into `\Windows\System32\ntmincore.dll:$SysRestore`.

 Setup Instructions
 ---